Fullstack-MOOC/backend-2-kahoot-api/write-up/index.md

 We're going to create a data model to work with.
 A data model in mongoose is initialized from a schema, which is a description of the structure of the object.
 This is much more like what you might be familiar with statically typed classes in Java.

 🚀 Create a directory `src/models` and a file inside this directory named `room_model.js`.
-This is very similar to the express-mongo assignment.

 ```javascript